Masters Pet Photography Pricing

 Why do you not list every artwork price publicly?

-The Masters Pet Series is commissioned artwork, not a retail print menu.
-Each portrait is designed around the pet, the story, the production requirements, and the finished artwork.
-Private estimates allow the commission to be properly planned around the final piece rather than forced into a one-size-fits-all package.
+The Masters Pet Series is commissioned artwork, not a one-size-fits-all print menu.
+Each portrait is designed around the pet, the story, the location, production needs, and finished artwork.
+Private estimates allow the portrait to be planned properly and give clients clearer guidance before they commit to the full commission.

 Are wall portraits or framed artwork included?